adrianhajdin/podcastr/README.md

 CLERK_SECRET_KEY=
 NEXT_PUBLIC_CLERK_SIGN_IN_URL='/sign-in'
 NEXT_PUBLIC_CLERK_SIGN_UP_URL='/sign-up'
+OPENAI_API_KEY=
 ```

-Replace the placeholder values with your actual Convex & Clerk credentials.
+Replace the placeholder values with your actual Convex, Clerk and OpenAI credentials.
 You can obtain these credentials by signing up on the [Convex](https://www.convex.dev/) and [Clerk](https://clerk.com/) websites.

 **Running the Project**